-I was intrigued to read the story in the newspapers last week that 1 in 20 women are hit by an early menopause.
-Not by the story itself, as that has been increasingly apparent in the last few years, but by this latest study which was done at Imperial College London is one of the most comprehensive to be carried out into premature menopause.
+Did you know that 1 in 20 women are hit by an early menopause?
+Not by the fact itself, as that has been increasingly apparent in the last few years, but by a study that was done at Imperial College London seemed to tell only half the story.

-In the UK, the average age of menopause is 51, but this report has shown that higher than expected numbers of women stop having periods before the age of 40.
+In the UK, the average age of menopause is 51, but the report showed that higher than expected numbers of women stop having periods before the age of 40.
 The study says that there is no expected reason for this, and that this figure is much higher than previous estimates, which go back to the 1980s and were as low as 1%.
-Interestingly there is a class bias here as women from the lowest social class are almost 3 times as likely to have experienced the menopause before the age of 49 than those from the highest social class.

 Almost 5000 women’s records were studied but the lead researchers, Dr Rumana Islam and Dr Rufus Cartwright, were unable to explain why this phenomena was occurring.
 Premature menopause carries health risks.
 In the USA, women who experienced menopause before the age of 46 had more than twice the risk of having a heart attack, stroke or other cardiovascular problem.